TonyStark679/Enhanced-Virtuality/README.md

 llama-cli

+The model runs directly on the Android device through Termux.

+Qwen GGUF Model
+       │
+       ▼
+   llama-cli
+       │
+       ▼
+    🧠 Qwen
+       │
+       ▼
+   ⚡ E.V.

-Because the model runs directly on the device, Qwen mode can operate without an internet connection.
+Because the model is local, Qwen can operate without an active internet connection.

 ---

 🔄 Automatic Fallback

-In:

-auto

-mode, E.V. attempts to use Gemini first.

-If Gemini is unavailable, E.V. can switch to the local Qwen engine.

-flowchart TD
-    A["⚡ E.V."] --> B{"Internet / Gemini Available?"}

-    B -->|YES| C["🌐 Gemini"]
-    B -->|NO| D["🧠 Local Qwen"]

-    C --> E["⚡ E.V.
-Response"]
-    D --> E

-Wi-Fi down?
-Qwen clocks in. 🫡
+The "auto" mode is the main hybrid mode.

+E.V. first checks whether Gemini can be used.

+                    ⚡ E.V.
+                       │
+                       ▼
+                ┌──────────────┐
+                │  AUTO MODE   │
+                └──────┬───────┘
+                       │
+                       ▼
+              Is Gemini available?
+                       │
+              ┌────────┴────────┐
+              │                 │
+             YES                NO
+              │                 │
+              ▼                 ▼
+         🌐 GEMINI          🧠 QWEN
+         Cloud AI          Local AI
+              │                 │
+              └────────┬────────┘
+                       │
+                       ▼
+                ⚡ E.V.
+RESPONSE

+So the behavior is:

+ONLINE  →  Gemini
+OFFLINE →  Qwen

+That is the heart of E.V.

 ---